Samuel Simanjuntak: Madura United

 On 4 January 2020, Christianson moved to Pamekasan and signed a one-year contract with Indonesian Liga 1 club Madura United on a free transfer.
 He signed for Madura United alongside Brian Ferreira and Haris Tuharea.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.
 And finally Christianson made his league debut on 3 September 2021 in a match against Persikabo 1973.

-Persija Jakarta
+Persija Jakarta (loan)

 In January 2022, Christianson signed a contract with Liga 1 club Persija Jakarta on loan from Madura United.
 He made his league debut in a 2–1 loss against Persipura Jayapura on 11 January 2022 as a substitute for Novri Setiawan in the 82nd minute at the Kapten I Wayan Dipta Stadium, Gianyar.

 PSM Makassar

-Christianson was signed for PSM Makassar to play in Liga 1 in the 2022–23 season.
+Samuel was signed for PSM Makassar to play in Liga 1 in the 2022–23 season.
 He made his league debut on 10 September 2022 in a match against Persebaya Surabaya at the Gelora B.J.
 Habibie Stadium, Parepare.